HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.10 (This version):** Added code system with new coupon coverage-class concepts and new value set to add them to the current HL7 coverage-class values.
+Added placeholder code systems for multiple NCPDP and other code/identifier systems for which HL7/FHIR URLs are not available--to be replaced with HL7-maintained URLs or NamingSystem resources within this IG (when supported by the publishing process); see Terminology page.
+Added state/province and constrained country value sets and related element bindings in Patient and pharmacy Organization profiles.
+Added currency bindings in ClaimResponse cost elements.
+Refined content and layout on terminology, code system, value set and naming system pages.
+Refined business error content in ClaimResponse and clarified related guidance in the Error Handling page.
+Refined content on the Consumer vs Provider RTPBC page.

-**0.1.09 (This version):** Added message definitions for the request and response.
+**0.1.09:** Added message definitions for the request and response.
 Added an Error Handling section in the Guidance menu, and placeholder 'error code' CodeSystem and ValueSet resources (to be refined/replaced after stakeholder discussion).

 **0.1.08:** Added discussion of submission/response using FHIR messaging to the Submission Method page (renamed from Submit Operation).
 Added examples of submission / response using messaging.
 Added an extension (isAlternative) to characterize ClaimResponse.addItem composites as independent alternative fulfillment options (based on feedback from the FM WG).
 Added a Security page under Guidance, to be further fleshed out through stakeholder discussion.